 When embarking upon a new lifestyle, some changes may need to occur in your social circles to help you stay focused on your goals.
 Sometimes we must make the difficult decision to leave behind friends who fueled our addiction in the past in order to ensure a happier, healthier future.

-Sometimes we must leave behind friends who fueled our addiction in the past.
-Finding new friends will not only help with recovery, but will also assist in creating a long-lasting support system.
+Finding new friends who support your vision and dreams will not only help with recovery but will also assist in creating a long-lasting support system.
 Here are a few tips for letting go and finding new people to support your journey.

 Deleting phone numbers and unfollowing these individuals on social media can help you cut ties and avoid falling back into bad habits.
 Try avoiding the places you used to frequent together and let your support system know who they are to help keep you accountable.

 Find new hobbies

 Hobbies are a great way to meet new people and try something new.
 Finding healthy hobbies that support your sober lifestyle can be as easy as walking into your local store for crafts, fishing, outdoor gear, etc. Customer service representatives can help you get started.